 Currently growth hormone is given as a subcutaneous (under the skin) injection, usually every day or six days a week, before bedtime.
 The possibility of delivering growth hormone via inhalation – similar to the way asthma drugs can be delivered – has been explored, but so far this delivery method has not been as effective as injection.
 A few pharmaceutical companies are developing long-acting formulations of growth hormone, which may allow for less frequent injections.
 None of these have been approved yet.

-Several reports support the benefits of growth hormone therapy for children with PWS; some are described below.
+Several studies support the benefits of growth hormone therapy for children with PWS; some are described below.
 In addition, a meta analysis has been published describing these benefits.